This post may contain affiliate links. Please read our disclosure policy.

 Recipe Ingredients

-I hope you’re ready to cook up a delicious spinach egg white frittata!
-Here’s a rundown of all the fresh and flavorful ingredients you’ll need to create this light and nutritious dish.
+I hope you’re ready to cook up a delicious egg white frittata!
+Here’s a rundown of all the fresh and flavorful ingredients you’ll need to create this light dish.
 Scroll down to the recipe card below for exact measurements.

 - Olive oil: Used to sauté the vegetables, but any cooking oil such as avocado oil or vegetable oil will work.